Insight: India's "Queen of Democrazy" at the crossroads of change

 The fare rise was supported by unions and economists as necessary to help pay for the modernization of a railway network whose overcrowded trains and creaking infrastructure are a major drag on economic growth.

 Then in April, 52-year-old chemistry professor Ambikesh Mahapatra forwarded an email doing the rounds that ridiculed Banerjee's treatment of Trivedi.
 Police detained him for what Banerjee called 'cyber crimes', but not before a group of about two dozen people confronted him and beat him up.

-"I didn't realise that I was committing some kind of crime," Mahapatra told Reuters.
+"I didn't realize that I was committing some kind of crime," Mahapatra told Reuters.
 "There is a sense of fear in my mind.
 Especially because the government seems so unapologetic."

 Mahapatra's treatment sparked an outcry.
-Banerjee, once hospitalised for months after Communist thugs punched her to the ground, defeated the leftists partly by railing against the culture of political violence in West Bengal.
+Banerjee, once hospitalized for months after Communist thugs punched her to the ground, defeated the leftists partly by railing against the culture of political violence in West Bengal.

 Her critics now wonder whether life is any different.

 "White and blue for the bridges, black and blue for the protesters," said Dwaipayan Bhattacharyya of the Centre for Studies in Social Sciences, Calcutta.

 "That appears to be her policy at this moment ...
 She doesn't have any tolerance for even an iota of dissent."
 Such behavior has alienated the educated middle classes who cheered her defeat of the left, Bhattacharyya said.

 Banerjee was visibly annoyed by the charge she was autocratic, saying the campaign against her was orchestrated by the communists she ousted and maintaining that violence has dropped sharply since she took office.

 Until now, Anand Sharma, the minister who drove the plan to open up India's retail sector, has seen his ambition thwarted.
 But change might be coming.